Lacy Watson Named Horsemanship Freshman Rider of the Year

 Williams graduated from Auburn University with a bachelor's degree in Animal Sciences in 1986.

-His career in the horse industry began at a young age as he showed horses, competed in rodeos and roping contests.
-His mother also competed and passed on her passion for horses.
+His career in the horse industry began at a young age as he showed horses and competed in rodeos and roping contests.
+His mother also competed, passing on her passion for horses to Williams.

-Williams and his wife, Sandi, have two daughters, Toni, who was a member of the Auburn equestrian team and Erica.
+Williams and his wife, Sandi, have two daughters, Toni and Erica.
 Toni is married to Auburn native Jim Patrick.